-M-LC 442 Counseling Adolescents (2) Studies the basic Biblical skills needed in counseling adolescents along with the challenges that today's teenagers face.
-A study of the methods used to Biblically counsel through various issues will be discussed in class.
+M-LC 442 Counseling Adolescents (2) A study of basic biblical philosophy and methodology needed in counseling adolescents along with challenges that today's teenagers face.
+A study of the methods used to biblically counsel through various issues will be discussed in class.
 A significant amount of classroom time will also be given to the analysis of case studies.
 Prerequisites: G-SS 102 Introduction to Psychology & Counseling, M-LC 203 Foundations of Biblical Counseling, and M-LC 204 Methods of Biblical Counseling

-MISSIONS AND EVANGELISM COURSE DESCRIPTIONS
+WORLD MISSIONS AND EVANGELISM COURSE DESCRIPTIONS